jamii/jamii.github.com/_drafts/relational-ui.markdown

 ]
 ```

-first we number all the nodes, depth-first, to make it easier to refer to them.
+The first thing the compiler does is number all the nodes, depth-first, to make it easier to refer to them.

 ``` julia
 [div # 1